UoB-COMSM0166/2025-group-19/README.md

 ---
 # Sustainability, ethics and accessibility
 ## Environmental Impact
 To minimise the environmental impact of our game, we have implemented sustainable software practices based on the **Green Software Foundation Implementation Patterns**.
-These efforts help reduce energy consumption and improve efficiency.

 ### Avoid an Excessive DOM Size
 - Our game dynamically renders elements using JavaScript instead of relying on a large, pre-defined DOM structure.
-- This approach optimises memory usage, reduces rendering time, and lowers CPU workload, contributing to energy efficiency.
+- This approach optimises memory usage, reduces rendering time, and lowers CPU workload, all of which improve energy efficiency.

 ### Avoid Tracking Unnecessary Data
 - We ensure that no player data is stored or tracked.